LoyseKrug/RES_LaboHTTPInfra/README.md

 ### Configure the server proxy by hand

-In order to configure our reverse proxy so it can reache the html page created in part 1, we have to run a docker contsainer, directly  ont the `php:7.0-apache` image in interactive mode, with the command
+In order to configure our reverse proxy so it can reache the html page created in part 1, we have to run a docker container, directly  on the `php:7.0-apache` image in interactive mode, with the command

 `docker run -it -p <redirection port>:80 php:7.0-apache /bin/bash`

 We chose to redirect our proxy on the port 8080

-The -p will allow us to do port mapping so we can reache the container.
+The -p will allow us to do port mapping so we can connect on the proxy container from the outside.

-As said in part 1, the configurations files of the container can be found in the
+As said in part 1, the configuration files of the container can be found in the

-`/etc/apache2/` folder.
+`/etc/apache2/` folder of the container.
 Here we can find important folders:

 `sites-available` and `mods-available` that contains respectivly all the sites and modules availables in the container.

-`sites-enable` and  `mode-enable` that contains respectively all the sites and modules enabled
+`sites-enable` and  `mode-enable` that contains respectively all the sites and modules enabled.

+####Add a new virtual host

 In `sites-available` , we can find the file 000-default.conf that gives configuration  of the default redirection